 For the first time in its history, all aspects of the school's vibrant community, including the Saint Louis University Law Library and Legal Clinics, are all housed under one roof.
 Previously spread out horizontally across multiple buildings, the vertical layout of the new building, along with certain design elements, allows for improved collaboration between students, faculty and staff and provides a true communal environment -- an attribute that has long been a source of pride for the School of Law.

 "The reactions of the student body have been fantastic and overwhelmingly positive," said Christine Beam, a fourth-year, dual-degree law student and president of the Student Bar Association.
 "The building is more than we could have expected.
 The location is unbeatable, and I know a lot of students appreciate being able to walk from class to their internships or to court for clinic hearings."

-From the lobby entryway to the newly created 12th floor that features a rooftop pavilion and courtyard, the building is contemporary, spacious and suitable for a multitude of learning and networking opportunities.
-The interior spaces are adaptable to small group study and meeting sessions, diverse classroom arrangements, large events and professional skills competitions.
+The newly created 12th floor is a favorite spot, thanks to a high-tech courtroom and the rooftop pavilion that provides great views and ample space for learning and networking opportunities.
+The interior spaces throughout the building are adaptable to small-group study and meeting sessions, diverse classroom arrangements, large events and professional competitions.